-There is a difficulty in attempting a one-size fits all approach, as everyone’s body is different.
+There is difficulty in attempting one-size fits all approach, as everyone’s body is different.
 Different mesh designs aim to improve the odds of rejection from a patient’s body.
 This goal, however, has not been completely successful.

-out the manufacturer of your hernia mesh
+out the manufacturer of your hernia mesh.

 It’s really important to know the manufacturer of your mesh implant.
 There are current lawsuits against companies like Ethicon and Atrium.
 Meshes from the following companies have been known to be problematic: Physiomesh (Ethicon), C-QUR (Atrium), Bard 3D-Max